rmit-programming-club/rmit-programming-club.github.io/_posts/2019-04-07-Create-your-own-profile-page-gitlab.md

 ## 1. Creating a GitLab account
 To start, you will need a GitLab account.
 GitLab is a platform that allows sharing and collaboration when developing software.
-If you don't have a GitLab account now, you will need one later.

 Why GitLab?
 The more famous platform out there for collaborating on software is GitHub.
 However, they have